X3n0m0rph59/precached/README.md

 Precached tries to tackle some of the long standing performance issues of the Linux desktop:

 * The system has unused (free) memory directly after bootup.
-Therefor programs take a longer time to start up, cache cold start is way slower than cache hot start
+Therefore programs take a longer time to start up, cache cold start is way slower than cache hot start
 * A Cron-Job evicts many important pages from the page cache.
 The system feels